Fidelisesq/Serverless-Image-Resizer/README.md

-# How I Built and Deployed a Serverless Image Resizer on AWS
+# Serverless Image Resizer on AWS

+Need perfect image sizes for social media or websites?
+My AWS-powered solution does it automatically.
+Just upload, select dimensions (Instagram, Facebook, etc.), and get optimized versions in seconds—no servers to manage.

-In this article, I'll walk through how I built a serverless image resizing application that automatically processes uploaded images to various dimensions.
-The solution uses AWS services including Lambda, S3, CloudFront, and API Gateway, all deployed with Terraform.
+Here, I'll walk through how I built the solution using AWS services including Lambda, S3, CloudFront, and API Gateway, all deployed with Terraform.

 * **S3** for storing original and resized images
 * **Lambda** with Sharp for dynamic image resizing